cj-mills/christianjmills/_posts/2020-09-16-Barracuda-Pose-Estimation-Project-Log-1.md

 ## The project

-One of the first things that came to mind was mapping a user's movements to a virtual character in real-time.
+One of the first things that came to mind for a project was mapping a user's movements to a virtual character in real-time.
+Fortunately, there are existing DL models that are well suited for this task.
+These models perform what is called pose estimation.
+Pose estimation is a technique where a model predicts the location of a person or object in an image or video.
+When tracking humans, a model is typically trained to predict the locations of key points on a person's body (e.g. joints, nose, eyes, etc.).
+You can learn more about pose estimation [here](https://www.fritz.ai/pose-estimation/).